Skip to content

 Sizing the Oura Ring 5 while wearing the Oura Ring 4 and a Whoop band

-Sizing the Ring 5 on my index finger, with my Oura Ring 4 on the next finger and my Whoop on my wrist, the two devices I will test it against.
+Sizing the Ring 5 on my index finger, with my Oura Ring 4 on the next finger and my Whoop on my wrist, the two devices I tested it against.

 I do not test devices in isolation.
 At various times I wear my Oura, my Whoop, my Hume Band and my Elonga at the same time, which is the only real way to see where they agree and where they drift.

-Once the Ring 5 ships I will wear it against my Oura Ring 4 and my Whoop on the same nights, the same two devices you can see in the sizing photo above, so I can tell you whether the reengineered sensors actually change the sleep and heart rate numbers or just the marketing copy.
+I wore the Ring 5 against my Oura Ring 4 and my Whoop on the same nights, the same two devices you can see in the sizing photo above, which is how I can tell you whether the reengineered sensors actually change the sleep and heart rate numbers or just the marketing copy.
+Over two weeks the sleep and resting heart rate numbers matched the Ring 4 closely, with HRV reading slightly lower.
 If you want to see how I currently think about stacking these devices, my Whoop vs Oura comparison, my Elonga review and my best fitness tracker for women guide lay out the tradeoffs.

 One practical note for anyone like me who is not on an iPhone.
 Oura works on both iOS and Android, and I have used it on Android the whole time, so the Ring 5 and the new software are not iPhone-only.
 I also track my actual biomarkers quarterly, so I can sanity check what the wearables suggest against real blood work.
 If you are curious how that works, I wrote about it in my Function Health review and Hundred Health review.